MarkoSokser/Inform7-Jigsaw-game/story.md

 "use gauze on myself" or "apply gauze to myself" or "close my wound" or "bandage my ankle" or "wrap my ankle" as bandaging yourself.

 Check bandaging yourself:
-	if Player-bleeding is false:
-		say "You're not bleeding." instead;
+	if Player-bleeding is false and Player-wrist-bleeding is false: say "You're not bleeding." instead;
 	if the player does not carry the medical gauze: say "You need something to stop the bleeding with." instead.

 Carry out bandaging yourself:
-	if the player carries the medical tape: now Player-bandaged is true;
+	if the player carries the medical tape: if Player-wrist-bleeding is true:
+			now Player-wrist-bleeding is false;
+			now Player-wrist-bleeding-turns is 0;
+			increase Medical-supplies-used by 1;
+			if Medical-supplies-used is 2:
+				now the medical gauze is nowhere;
+				now the medical tape is nowhere;
+			display the Figure of ArmBandageImage;
+			play the sound of WoundClose;
+			say "You grit your teeth and wrap the gauze around your severed wrist, securing it tightly with the medical tape.
+The bleeding slows and finally stops.
+You might actually survive this.";
+		otherwise:
+			now Player-bandaged is true;
 			now Player-bleeding is false;
+			increase Medical-supplies-used by 1;
+			if Medical-supplies-used is 2:
 				now the medical gauze is nowhere;
 				now the medical tape is nowhere;
 			display the Figure of MarcusBleedingImage;
 			play the sound of WoundClose;
 			say "You grit your teeth and wrap the gauze around your severed ankle, securing it tightly with the medical tape.
 The bleeding slows and finally stops.
 Your breathing stabilizes slightly.
 You might actually survive this.";
 	otherwise: